-Right now, as I type this as a matter of fact, I am in a round-table conference with Ray Muzyka, CEO of BioWare.
+Right now, as I type the game latest news, I am in a round-table conference with Ray Muzyka, CEO of BioWare.
 We’re discussing Mass Effect 2.
 After a brief introduction, Mr. Muzyka answered a bunch of press questions, many of which were honestly dumb, but some very interesting answers that I’m not allowed to go into a bit more detail about.

 All weapons use ammunition.
 That’s right, if you liked how weapons in Mass Effect had unlimited ammo and overheated, too bad.
 Mass Effect 2 will limit all the weapon’s ammo, so you’ll be picking up and running out of ammo just about everywhere you go.
 Unlike our gameplay at PAX and E3, it’s not only heavy weapons that require ammo, but everything down to the pistol.
 I can’t say I’m happy about this, and I’m sure plenty of you aren’t either.
 However, as always, how it’s implemented is the key, so we’ll have to see if they made it better than our beloved infinite-ammo.